 See examples of safe driving around bicyclists

-Learning how to drive safely around bicyclists will also help reduce your chances of collisions with pedestrians and motor vehicles.
+Learning how to drive safely around people biking will also help reduce your chances of collisions with people walking and other cars.
 This excellent video from the League of Illinois Bicyclists gives an overview of safe driving and cycling behavior.
 While it is specific to Illinois, most of the information also applies to Wisconsin.
-Find additional videos in our Smart Driving playlist on YouTube.

-You can prevent car-bike collisions by following these traffic laws:
+You can prevent a crash by following these traffic laws: